How To Stop Your Newborn Baby From Biting While Breastfeeding

 It is quite natural that you scream or remove the breast quickly as a reflex action when your baby bites.
-As a result, the baby might be scared and might not want to continue with the breastfeeding.
+As a result, your little one might be scared and might not want to continue with the breastfeeding.
 Take a break to calm down the baby.
 Distract her and when both of you are ready, start afresh.
-On the other hand, when you shout your baby might find it funny and want to bite you again and again to get that reaction.
+On the other hand, when you shout, your newborn might find it funny and want to bite you again and again to get that reaction.
 Either way, shouting is not a good idea!

 Dr Sonali says, "Sometimes, babies may refuse to feed again if you shout at him for biting.
 The best way to put your message across is to stop nursing when your baby bites and say in clearly not to bite.
 You will be surprised to know but your 4–5 months old baby would understand."

 3. Feed only when your baby is hungry

 It is understandable, that sometimes when you are planning to step out for a quick shopping or an important meeting you plan to feed the baby beforehand.
 But if she isn’t hungry she will not like you forcing it and might eventually bite.
 Figure out alternative solutions to such situations and work accordingly.